 When your HVAC system isn’t working the way it should, a faulty capacitor could be the culprit.
-We see it all the time in homes across Denham Springs—especially during those hot, muggy Louisiana summers.
+We see it all the time in homes across Gastonia—especially during those hot, muggy Carolina summers.
 Knowing how to check capacitor function safely and effectively can help you spot issues early, before they lead to bigger problems.
 At Summers Comfort Heating & Air, we’ve helped countless homeowners troubleshoot these components, and we’re here to walk you through it.

 What Does a Capacitor Do in an HVAC System?

-Capacitors store and release energy to help start and run motors in your AC or furnace.
-Without a working capacitor, your system may not start at all—or it might short-cycle, hum, or blow warm air.
+Capacitors store and release energy to help start and keep the motors in your AC or furnace running properly.
+Without a working capacitor, your system may fail to start, short-cycle, make humming noises, or blow warm air instead of cool.

-In homes throughout Livingston Parish, we’ve seen systems act up simply because of a swollen or leaking capacitor.
-That’s why it’s so important to understand how to check capacitor performance if your system’s behaving oddly.
+In homes throughout Lincolnton and nearby areas, we’ve seen HVAC systems act up simply because of a swollen or failing capacitor.
+That’s why understanding capacitor performance is important when your system starts behaving oddly—and why having it checked early can prevent bigger issues down the road.

 Signs Your Capacitor Might Be Failing

-Here in Denham Springs, we get our fair share of capacitor-related service calls.
+Here in Gastonia, we get our fair share of capacitor-related service calls.
 Some of the most common signs include:

 AC or furnace won’t start